Tabs organize content across different screens, data sets, and other interactions. There are two variants of tabs.

 TabItem

-The following example shows a row of scrollable tabs with Material Theming.
+The following example shows a row of scrollable tabs with Material theming.

 Use theme attributes and styles in res/values/styles.xml which applies to all